 You must apply for the whole period initially.
 When signing your visa application, you undertake to leave the Schengen territory before the expiry of the visa.
 Therefore, stating that you plan to stay for maximum 90 days then apply to prolong the stay without special reasons, might lead to rejection of future visa applications.

 Some nationals are required to go through a mandatory prior consultation procedure during the assessment of the visa application.
 This is to check whether any Member States has any objection for issuing a uniform visa.
 The procedure takes approximately 7-9 days to finalize.
 A comprehensive list of citizens subject to consultation is found in annex 16 to of the Visa Code.
 Click here for Annex 16.

 The Schengen Cooperation

-As a general rule, Sweden should be the main destination of your trip (in terms of length or purpose of stay).
-If your main destination is any other Member State than Sweden, you should apply for visa at a consulate of the relevant Member State.
+In order to receive a Schengen visa issued by the Swedish authorities, Sweden should be the main destination of your trip (in terms of length or purpose of stay).
+If your main destination is any other Member State than Sweden, you should apply for a visa at the consulate of the relevant Member State.

 A visa is valid in the Schengen countries for up to 90 days in a 180-day period.
 You can use the EU Schengen calculator to work out how many days you can stay.

 The number of days that you are allowed to stay in the Schengen countries is specified on the visa sticker that is affixed in your passport.
 The days can be utilized during the period that is specified on the sticker.
 The period is often longer than the number of days that you may visit the Schengen countries.
 This is so that you have the possibility to change your travel date if something unforeseen happens.

 If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitors’ residence permit, or – if there are special reasons – a visa for a longer period (a D-visa).
 For more information follow the link.